omniscale/imposm3/docs/tutorial.rst

 ::

-  imposm3 import -config config.json -read hamburg.osm.pbf -write -diff -cachedir ./cache -diffdir ./diff
+  imposm import -config config.json -read hamburg.osm.pbf -write -diff -cachedir ./cache -diffdir ./diff

 .. note:: Each diff import requires access to the cache files from this initial import.
 So it is a good idea to set ``-cachedir`` to a premanent location instead of `/tmp/`.